Mitsubishi A6M Zero: American opinions

 The American military discovered many of the A6M's unique attributes when they recovered a largely intact specimen of an A6M2, the Akutan Zero, on Akutan Island in the Aleutians.
 During an air raid over Dutch Harbor on 4 June 1942, one A6M fighter was hit by ground-based anti-aircraft fire.
 Losing oil, Flight Petty Officer Tadayoshi Koga attempted an emergency landing on Akutan Island, about 20 mi northeast of Dutch Harbor, but his Zero flipped over on soft ground in a sudden crash-landing.

 Koga died instantly of head injuries, his neck was broken by the tremendous impact, but his wingmen hoped he had survived and so went against Japanese doctrine to destroy disabled Zeros.
 The relatively undamaged fighter was found over a month later by an American salvage team and was shipped to Naval Air Station North Island, where testing flights of the repaired A6M revealed both strengths and deficiencies in design and performance.

-The experts who evaluated the captured Zero found that the plane weighed about 2360 kg fully loaded, some 1260 kg lighter than the F4F Wildcat, the standard United States Navy fighter of the time.
+The experts who evaluated the captured Zero found that the plane weighed about 2360 kg fully loaded, some 1260 kg less than the F4F Wildcat, which was the standard United States Navy fighter of the time.
 The A6M's airframe was "built like a fine watch"; the Zero was constructed with flush rivets, and even the guns were flush with the wings.
 The instrument panel was a "marvel of simplicity… with no superfluities to distract [the pilot]".
 What most impressed the experts was that the Zero's fuselage and wings were constructed in one piece, unlike the American method that built them separately and joined the two parts together.
 The Japanese method was much slower but resulted in a very strong structure and improved close maneuverability.

 American test pilots found that the Zero's controls were "very light" at 320 km/h but stiffened at speeds above 348 km/h to safeguard against wing failure.
 The Zero could not keep up with Allied aircraft in high-speed maneuvers, and its low "never exceed speed" (V_{NE}) made it vulnerable in a dive.
 Testing also revealed that the Zero could not roll as quickly to the right as it could to the left, which could be exploited.
-While stable on the ground despite its light weight, the aircraft was designed purely for the attack role, emphasizing long range, maneuverability, and firepower at the expense of protection of its pilot.
+While stable on the ground despite its low weight, the aircraft was designed purely for the attack role, emphasizing long range, maneuverability, and firepower at the expense of protection of its pilot.
 Most lacked self-sealing tanks and armor plating.